Your guide to the Staffy cross Jack Russell

 Just like the Staffy, Jack Russells don’t cope well with being left on their own.
 They’re best suited to those who work from home or where different members of the family will be in for the majority of the day.

 Jack Russells are known for their intelligence - nothing gets past them!
 They’re sharp, smart and on the ball.
 Although they’ll pick up training pretty easily, their stubborn streak might mean they don’t comply at times.

 These tiny yet powerful pups have a strong prey drive (noticing a pattern here?) and will take off after rabbits, mice, cats, squirrels and even other dogs without hesitation.
 They need constant supervision outdoors.

 Staffy cross Jack Russell - what to expect

 As we’ve mentioned, the Staffy cross Jack Russell is a relatively rare breed.
 If you’re considering adopting one, expect any combination of attributes from either parent.
 That means you could get the worst of both breeds or the best of both.
 It really is luck of the draw.

-However, with plenty of love, affection and patience, we’re sure a Staffy Jack could make a good family pet.
+However, with plenty of love, affection and patience, a Staffy Jack could make a good family pet.
 What we would say, though, is that this crossbreed is probably only suitable for someone who has prior experience with terrier breeds.